group35-emailsecurity/gateway-setup/README.md

 - Create user: `sudo adduser user && sudo adduser user sudo`
 - Login as user.
 - Clone this repository somewhere inside the 'home' directory.
-- Edit the transport-maps file to include the IP address of the internal and external servers (replace \<INTERNAL SERVER IP ADDRESS> with the IP address of the internal server.
-Retain the square brackets.
-Do the same for the IP address of the external server.)
-- Enter the 'postfix' directory: `cd postfix`
 - Make the setup.sh script executable: `chmod +x setup.sh`
 - Run the setup.sh script with elevated privileges: `sudo ./setup.sh`
-- Postfix will install or reinstall.
+- Required software will install or reinstall.
 Choose the 'Internet Site' option, and enter 'gateway.test' as the domain.
 - The gateway should now be set up.
 - Run `sudo tail -f /var/log/mail.log` to view the live gateway Postfix log.